 In smaller cases, or particularly egregious larger cases, CCSF will sometimes attempt to settle with the claimant.

 But usually, CCSF denies the claim.
 Once that happens, the injured person can file a lawsuit against CCSF for damages.

-If you are presented with a serious injury case from the San Francisco Municipal Railway (MUNI), contact The Law Office of Chuck Geerhart.
+If you are presented with a serious injury case from the San Francisco Municipal Railway (MUNI), contact our SF muni injury attorney at The Law Office of Chuck Geerhart.